OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-events.md

 - Office Add-in (JavaScript) code that changes the workbook
 - VBA add-in (macro) code that changes the workbook

-Any change that complies with default behavior of Excel will trigger the corresponding event(s) in a workbook.
+Any change that complies with default behavior of Excel will trigger the corresponding events in a workbook.

 ### Lifecycle of an event handler